Artificial

 This

-paper reviews progress in Artificial Intelligence and some
+paper reviews technical progress in Artificial Intelligence and some

 philosophical issues and objections.
 It then describes